Configure Artifactory for PTC

 Restricting anonymous PTC traffic to Zscaler egress

 The MyJFrog portal IP/CIDR allowlist is a JFrog Cloud control.
-It does not apply to typical self-hosted Artifactory deployments; on self-hosted, use your own firewall, reverse proxy, WAF, or network policy to limit which source IPs can reach Artifactory’s HTTPS endpoint (for example allow Zscaler egress ranges your ZIA admin provides).
-For cloud security options and UI locations, see JFrog’s documentation: Configure cloud security.
+It does not apply to typical self-hosted Artifactory deployments.
+On self-hosted deployments, use your own firewall, reverse proxy, WAF, or network policy to limit which source IPs can reach Artifactory’s HTTPS endpoint.
+For cloud security options and UI locations, see JFrog documentation: Configure cloud security.

 For JFrog Cloud, adding Zscaler’s public egress ranges to the allowlist helps ensure anonymous PTC traffic is only accepted from paths that traverse Zscaler (tighten further with your network design as needed):